-Every thing created is made of energy.
+Every thing created is made of energy, which manifests through vibrational frequencies.
 Many cultures and faith practices try to define the vital essence that fuels and sustains our life energy.
-The word "chi" comes from the Chinese language and translates as "life-force."
-Another description, from ancient Hebrew, is "ruah", the breath of God.
+The word "Chi or Gi", comes from the Eastern Medicine and translates as "life-force."
+Another description, from ancient Hebrew, is "ruah", loosely translated as the Breath or Holy Spirit of God.

 When we have strong chi we experience health and wellness in all aspects of our lives.
-However, when our energy is out of balance, we experience tension that may impede the flow of chi through compression or blockages.
+However, when our energy, or connection to Spirit is out of balance, we experience tension that may impede the flow of chi through compression or blockages.
 Chronic stress often leads to feelings of discomfort emotionally and. over time, physically, as our bodies try to compensate for areas of restricted flow.

 In today's fast paced world, it is easy to see where there is imbalance in recent news about our environmental and community health, and political events.
 This imbalance creates tension in our relationship to our environment and to our communities and families.
 The same chi that sustains our individual body is the fabric of energy that permeates the world we live in.
 The only true solution to restoring balance in the world is through restoring balance within ourselves.

 At Chi Energy Balance, Pamila Lorentz offers an individualized approach to guide you towards releasing the areas of emotional, physical, and spiritual blocks and pain caused by stress, or as a result of compassion fatigue or post trauma injury.
 Services offered are intended to assess, identify and release tension through engaging the multiple senses available to us.
-Using CranioSacral Therapy, aromatherapy, integrative massage, bodywork therapies and sound/vibrational healing techniques, the body is restored to a state of balance.
-Clients express a renewed sense of hope and purpose, which they now have to strengthen themselves and engage as full partners with their world.
+Using CranioSacral Therapy, Therapeutic Essential Oils, Bodywork/Manual Therapies and Sound/Vibrational Healing techniques, the body is restored to a state of balance.
+Clients experience a renewed sense of hope and purpose, which they may now utilize to strengthen themselves and engage as full partners with their world.

 * Master of Social Work, Adelphi University, Garden City, New York